Students and staff are encouraged to obtain information from healthcare providers, state health authorities and the CDC website.

 A: CET has received federal emergency funding from the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide financial assistance to our students.

-These one-time grant funds can be used to help cover any direct educational expenses, such as books or computers, or other related costs, including housing, health care, food, or child care expenses during this pandemic.
+These one-time grant funds that do not need to be paid back can be used to help cover any direct educational expenses, such as books or computers, or other related costs, including housing, health care, food, or child care expenses during this pandemic.

-The following criteria need to be in place for students to receive this grant so long as the limited funds continue to be available:
+The following criteria needs to be in place for students to receive this grant so long as the limited funds continue to be available:

-- Student was enrolled and/or in attendance on March 16, 2020 and after; and
+- Student was enrolled and/or in attendance on March 13, 2020 and after;

 CARES-HEERF Reports – click here